-Women’s March Organizer Linda Sansour Supports ISIS, Advocate Of Female-Oppressive Sharia Law, Alt-Right Social Media Claims
+Women’s March Organizer Linda Sarsour Supports ISIS, Advocate Of Female-Oppressive Sharia Law, Alt-Right Social Media Claims

 As you can see in the above Twitter post, the picture published by the media of Fort Lauderdale Airport shooter Esteban Santiago, who, according to the Sun Sentinel frequented pro-ISIS chat rooms before deciding to commit mass murder, shows he is making a gesture identical to that of ISIS militants.
 It’s also plain to see that Santiago is wearing camouflaged “militant garb” in the photo as well.

-As it turns out, there is a photo of Women’s March organizer Linda Sansour making that exact same sign with her hand.
+As it turns out, there is a photo of Women’s March organizer Linda Sarsour making that exact same sign with her hand.
 She is not wearing camouflage clothing, but she is wearing a colorful version of the traditional female hijab, which, according to the Quran, represents modesty of the female sex.

 Why is Linda Sarsour